filipbasti/mtg_pula/README.md

 * signout complete - Complete
   * revokes tokens from database
   * dismantles the session
-* "middleware" to check if the user changing data is that user
+* "middleware" to check if the user changing data is that user - complete!
-  * needs to be refactored to be reusable
+  * needs to be refactored to be reusable - complete!

 ## Module 2 - Tournament
-### TBD
+*defines tournament logic
+*gives endpoints to create, manage and run tournaments *defined by tournament, players and matches schema

+###To Do/Done:

+* define schemas - Complete!
+   * generate - Complete!
+   * refactor for needs? - Complete!

+* test schemas  - Complete!
+ * add unit tests for schema - Complete!